-Volatile traffic performance, with an expected decline in 2020
+Volatile traffic performance, with a steady increase in 2022

 The toll roads have had adequate but volatile traffic volume over the years.
 The five-year compound annual growth rate (CAGR) for 2015-19 for both toll roads was 7.6%.
 However, traffic declined 6.8% as of year-end 2019, driven mainly by the start of operations of line 2 of the metro, which allows for a better transit than the alternative route Domingo Díaz road.